FlatlinerDOA/OpenQ/README.md

 - The User's outbox can be read by anyone.
 - The User's outbox can be written to only by the owning User.

-When a client is reading an inbox or outbox the SimpleQ server MUST guarantee the sequence of messages of the same "type".
+When a client is reading an inbox or outbox the OpenQ server MUST guarantee the sequence of messages of the same "type".
 Messages of different types are not guaranteed to be written or read in a consistent sequence.

 ## Messages

-A message in SimpleQ can have any content you like as long as it adheres to the following constraints.
+A message in OpenQ can have any content you like as long as it adheres to the following constraints.

 - The message MUST be valid JSON.
 - The first member MUST be a "type" string which MUST NOT be null or empty.
 - The message MAY have a member named "qid" which represents the monotonically incremented number in the queue, if specified this will be verified to be the next number in the queue (if not the enqueue will fail).
 - The entire message MUST be less than [65KiB](http://en.wikipedia.org/wiki/Kibibyte).

-## Reserved SimpleQ Message Types
+## Reserved OpenQ Message Types

 ### Standard Response

-This is a success that always accompanies a HTTP 200 response from an SimpleQ server.
+This is a success that always accompanies a HTTP 200 response from an OpenQ server.

 ### Response body:
 <pre>
 {
-  "type":"urn:simpleq/success"
+  "type":"urn:openq/success"
 }
 </pre>